HOME SEARCH ALL TOPICS

 Telephone operator in a small rural exchange in the late 1930s, detail from a photograph in the Milton Keynes Telephone Museum.

-Although the telephone exchanges were rapidly modernised, I remember seeing an identical switchboard in a business admin office as late as the 1960s where it was used to connect offices to one another.
+Although telephone exchanges were eventually modernised, I remember seeing an identical switchboard in a business admin office as late as the 1960s where it was used to connect offices to one another.

 Telephone operators at early exchanges

-In the early years, telephone exchanges had just one operator, who worked at a single switchboard in the local post office.
+In the early years, telephone exchanges had just one operator, who worked at a single switchboard in a local shop or the local post office.
 He or she was probably also responsible for other post office work, as there would have been time enough for it.
 Few households had phones, although most businesses did, and calls were expensive.
-The operator was usually the local postmaster or postmistress.
+The operator was usually the local postmaster or postmistress, possibly doubling as a shop assistant.

 Telephone operators - the experts in local gossip!